Esmeraldagmm/des-encryption/README.md

-# This repository contains an implementation of the Data Encryption Standard (DES) algorithm,
-# a symmetric-key block cipher used for encrypting and decrypting data.
-The project includes:

-## * A Python script (des.py) that performs DES encryption and decryption using various operations such as permutation, expansion, substitution, and key generation.
+# A Python implementation of the Data Encryption Standard (DES) algorithm.
+This project demonstrates how to encrypt and decrypt messages using DES, a symmetric-key block cipher.
+It also includes a Bash script to test the implementation and compare it with OpenSSL outputs.

+## Features

+- Implements DES encryption and decryption from scratch in Python.
+- Handles key generation, initial/final permutations, expansion, S-box substitutions, P-box permutation, and XOR operations.
-## * A Bash script (descheck.txt) that tests the functionality of the DES implementation by encrypting and decrypting a sample message and comparing the results with the output of OpenSSL's DES encryption.
+- Provides a `descheck.txt` Bash script for testing the functionality of the DES implementation and compares with OpenSSL DES encryption.
+- Demonstrates encryption and decryption of messages with validation against OpenSSL results.